KevinAst/MyWeb/FireWithin/Luke.md

 M{ sermonSeries({
   collapsibleSectionID: 'ss-luk-2021',
-  settings: {
-  //includeStudyGuide: false, // use this ONLY if NO studyGuide in ENTIRE series },
   entries: [
     { id: `20210801`, sermon: `God Remembers His Oath`,                                 scripture: `luk.1@@Luke 1`,         },
     { id: `20210808`, sermon: `Lessons from Nazareth`,                                  scripture: `luk.4@@Luke 4`,         },